SajagChauhan/Lending-Club-Case-Study/README.md

 In other words, the company wants to understand the **driving factors (or driver variables)** behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

-To develop your understanding of the domain, you are advised to independently research a little about risk analytics (understanding the types of variables and their significance should be enough).
+## Approach Used

-## Results Expected
+- Understanding the data.
-- Write all your code in one well-commented Python file; briefly mention the insights and observations from the analysis
+- Perform the Data Cleaning.
-- Present the overall approach of the analysis in a presentation:
+- Perform the Univariate Analysis for insights on Distribution of feature Variables.
-- Mention the problem statement and the analysis approach briefly
+- Perform the Bivariate Analysis to explores the association between two variables.
-- Explain the results of univariate, bivariate analysis etc. in business terms
+- Visualize the patterns between the Variables.
-- Include visualisations and summarise the most important results in the presentation
+- Observed the driving factors behind loan Default.

-## Insights
+## Observations & Results
 - If Applicant's annual income is less than 20,000 with grade F5,G2,G3 and employment length is more than 10 years then he is most likely to be charged off.
 - If Applicant's Home is rented or mortgaged, his purpose of loan is small business and term of repayment is more or equal to 60 months, he/she is most likely to be charged off.
 - If loan amount is more than 28000 and interest rate kept is 16 then he is most likely be charged off.

 ## Contact
-Created by [@SajagChauhan] and [@HansaMeghwani] - feel free to contact me!
+Created by [@SajagChauhan] and [@hansa15100] - feel free to contact me!